kalpesh-repo/SpringBootDemo/README.md

 You need to be a part of Development team

 ##Delivery
+This is the phase where we delivered the product to the client

 ##UAT
 In this phase user will be testing at user's end